-In 2014 and 2015 League continued to oppose bills that sought to weaken Colorado's rollout of health care reform, including repealing the health benefit exchange.
-All failed.
 In 2014 League supported three bills that became law.
 First, Use of Isolated Confinement for Mental Illness requires that "the DOC shall not place a person with serious mental illness in long term isolated confinement except when exigent circumstances are present."
-It also requires the establishment of a work group made up of Corrections management and psychiatric personnel, inmate advocates. independent mental health professionals to advise the Department on the proper care and treatment of severely mentally ill offenders in long term isolated confinement.
-Next, a suicide prevention commission was established, made up of a cross section of public and private individuals, to examine the issue of suicides in the state and to address issues related to suicide prevention.
+It also requires the establishment of a work group made up of corrections management and psychiatric personnel, inmate advocates, and independent mental health professionals to advise the department on the proper care and treatment of severely mentally ill offenders in long term isolated confinement.
+Next a suicide prevention commission was established, made up of a cross section of public and private individuals, to examine the issue of suicides in the state and to address issues related to suicide prevention.